CMDR-Squedie/EDConstrDepot/README.md

 - comments/custom text for construction depots and FCs

 Indicators:
--  □/■ - commodity available at current (or recent) market; partial/full supply*<
+-  □/■ - commodity available at current (or recent) market; partial/full supply*
--  ∆/▲ - commodity available at secondary market (user selected); partial/full supply*
 -  ○/● - commodity available at best market (auto-selected, see below); partial/full supply*
+-  ∆/▲ - commodity available at secondary market (user or auto-selected); partial/full supply*
 -  (no indicators) - commodity in cargo, exact match with construction request or ship capacity
 -  ≠ - commodity in cargo, hauling more than requested<br>
 -  < - commodity in cargo, hauling less then requested and under ship capacity